 Get other financial support

-Use HMRC’s digital assistant to find more information about the coronavirus support schemes.
+Use HMRC’s digital assistant to find more information about the COVID-19 support schemes.

 We are receiving very high numbers of calls.
 Contacting HMRC unnecessarily puts our essential public services at risk during these challenging times.

-But you can contact HMRC if you cannot get the help you need online.
+You can contact HMRC if you cannot get the help you need online.